JonTaylorBCGov2/AEMInterfaceService/README.md

-# CASInterfaceService
+# AEMInterfaceService
 This is a work in progress at this time.

-This will be an interface between the BC Government and CAS.
-It will take a json package and communicate the information with CAS.
+This will be an interface between the Dynamics application and the AEM print server.

 More to come...